sleekmason/Lilidog-Bookworm/README.md

 Forum Link: https://www.forum.lilidog.org/ <br/>
 Download link: https://sourceforge.net/projects/lilidog/

-Lilidog is a lightweight Linux distro using the Openbox window manager. <br/>
+Lilidog is a lightweight Linux distro using the Openbox window manager with the tint2 panel. <br/>

 Lilidog is based on Debian, with most of the hard parts done, and some cool stuff along the way. <br/>
 Everything is easily accessible, with numerous options to customize further.